BrightChamps Logo

 Green Checkmark Icon Indicating Correct Solutions in This Math Topic

-While substituting numbers for formulas, we might mistakenly write the breath value as height and that make mistake in the calculation.
+While substituting numbers in formulas, we might mistakenly interchange the values.
+For instance, the value of breadth could be used instead of using the value of height, and that will lead to a mistake.
 Write down the given values from the problem before substituting the numbers in formulas.

 Mistake 3